Chart Color Schemes

 Population

 Mount Waverley - North's population is around 17,586 as of Nov 2025.
 This reflects an increase of 1,513 people since the 2021 Census, which reported a population of 16,073 people.
-The change was inferred from the estimated resident population of 17,214 in June 2024 and an additional 242 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,713 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Mount Waverley - North's growth of 9.4% since the 2021 census exceeded the national average (8.9%).
-Population growth for the area was primarily driven by overseas migration contributing approximately 94.5% of overall population gains during recent periods.
+The change is inferred from the estimated resident population of 17,214 from the ABS as of June 2024 and an additional 242 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,713 persons per square kilometer.
+Mount Waverley - North's growth rate of 9.4% since the 2021 census exceeded the national average (8.9%).
+Population growth for the area was primarily driven by overseas migration that contributed approximately 94.5% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering projected demographic shifts, an above median population growth is projected, with the area expected to increase by 3,537 persons to 2041 based on the latest population numbers, reflecting an increase of 18.0% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections released in 2024 with a base year of 2022, and for areas not covered, it utilises VIC State Government's Regional/LGA projections released in 2023.
+Considering these projections, an above median population growth is projected for the area, with an expected increase of 3,537 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 18.0% over the 17 years.

 Frequently Asked Questions - Population